trimstray/nginx-admins-handbook/README.md

   - `fs.file-max` - is the maximum, total, global number of file descriptors the kernel will allocate before choking.
 I think you should change this only for a very very high traffic:

-    - find out the system-wide maximum number of file handles
+    - find out the system-wide maximum number of file handles:

       ```bash
       sysctl fs.file-max
       ```

-    - shows the current number of all file descriptors in kernel memory
+    - shows the current number of all file descriptors in kernel memory:

       ```bash
       #   first value:  <allocated file handles>